BrandyW-code/meiu22-cross-platform-election-activity/README.md

 - **RQ1:** Which platform contributed the largest share of election-related items in MEIU22, and how does that distribution change over time?
 - **RQ2:** What days show the strongest cross-platform surges, and are surges synchronized (same day across platforms) or staggered?
 - **RQ3:** Do surge days correspond with increased hate/harassment signals (using a preliminary text-based harm proxy where available)?
+-

+# Data Assembly

+The primary dataset for this project comes from the MEIU22 repository, a multi-platform collection of election-related activity from the 2022 U.S. midterms.
+For this project, I assembled a working tidy index file (`meiu22_posts_index_tidy_labeled.csv`) that standardizes records across platforms and supports cross-platform comparison in a pandas workflow.
+The unit of analysis is one item (e.g., a post, tweet, or comment record), represented with fields such as `platform`, `collection_type`, `item_id`, `url`, `created_at_utc`, `relevant`, and `source_file`, along with a derived `day` field used for daily aggregation.

+This project uses data from Facebook, Instagram, Reddit, and Twitter, with an important distinction: the Twitter keyword data in the tidy file is a 50k sample.
+In contrast, Twitter candidate data is available separately through dated candidate daily files in the repository.
+I selected this structure because it supports the project’s primary goals, daily trend comparisons, surge detection, and a supporting candidate-vs-keyword measurement comparison, while keeping the dataset in a format that is practical to clean, inspect, and analyze in pandas.

+# Data Cleaning and Quality Checks

+To prepare the data for time-based analysis, I created a usable `day` variable from available timestamps and, where needed, extracted dates from source filenames.
+This step is essential because the project’s main analyses (daily platform counts, z-score surge detection, and lead/lag interpretation) depend on consistent day-level comparability across platforms.
+I also checked for missing values and platform-specific gaps, especially in the `day` field, to identify where the dataset supports valid time-series comparisons and where it does not.

+A major quality issue in the current tidy index is that the 50k Twitter keyword sample does not provide usable day-level timestamps, which limits Twitter’s comparability in the main cross-platform daily surge analysis.
+Rather than treating this as a coding failure, I treat it as a measurement constraint and adjust the analysis accordingly (focusing day-level surge detection on Facebook, Instagram, and Reddit while using Twitter candidate daily files to improve coverage).
+These checks also help define what is included, excluded, or interpreted cautiously in later analyses, which is an important part of making the project reproducible and analytically transparent.